 Peter loves school visits, where he gets the opportunity to introduce Pea & Bean and to explain how the stories became books.
 Peter is now retired from teaching to write full time.

 In 2020 he completed the first three titles in a historical fiction/fantasy genre series for young adults.
-The series is called Qui Magi and includes the titles: Alchimia, Silentium and Benedicta Mater.
+The series is called Qui Magi and includes the titles: Alchimia, Silentium, Benedicta Mater and Jinn.
 The series is set in both Italy and the Levant in 1228/29 and includes fantasy elements in a real historical setting.

 Check out Peter's social media sites in Links